AkashPujari/Software-Engineering-Project/README.md

 ## Dataset

-The dataset we use is [BigCloneBench](https://www.cs.usask.ca/faculty/croy/papers/2014/SvajlenkoICSME2014BigERA.pdf) and filtered following the paper [Detecting Code Clones with Graph Neural Network and Flow-Augmented Abstract Syntax Tree](https://arxiv.org/pdf/2002.08653.pdf).
+The dataset we use is [BigCloneBench](https://www.cs.usask.ca/faculty/croy/papers/2014/SvajlenkoICSME2014BigERA.pdf) which is filtered following the paper [Detecting Code Clones with Graph Neural Network and Flow-Augmented Abstract Syntax Tree](https://arxiv.org/pdf/2002.08653.pdf).

 ### Data Format